Feeling Like a Foreigner

 Fear of crime is hardly the only cause of the Downstate visitor's unease in the big city.
 In its customs and physical arrangements, Chicago—downtown Chicago anyway—is as foreign as Ulan Bator.
 People park parallel on the street.
 They don't eat supper until eight.
 Many don't speak English.
 They smell like Ethiopians—not because so many of them are Ethiopians but because they ate at an Ethiopian restaurant the night before.

 Like any foreign visitor to Chicago, the Downstater may encounter problems with language and currency.
 Interpreters are on duty at O'Hare to assist the non-English speaker, but a neglectful CTA does not provide translators to help you make sense of the signs on the public transit system.
-You will have to ask a local to learn, for example, that the "Des Plaines" to which the Congress el travels is not the town of Des Plaines, near O'Hare, but Des Plaines Avenue in the west suburb of Forest Park, ten miles to the south.
+You will have to ask a local to learn, for example, that the "Des Plaines" to which the Congress el travels is not the town of Des Plaines, near O'Hare, but Des Plaines Avenue in the west suburb of Forest Park, ten miles to the south of O'Hare.
 And while your money from home is good in Chicago, the exchange rate is punishing to Downstaters.
 The hour of street parking that costs you thirty cents in Springfield will cost you four dollars in a Loop garage.
 And when you find out what they charge for a glass of the house wine in hotel bars on North Michigan, you may be tempted to ask if the house comes with it.

 Americans wouldn't dream of staying in a hotel in the U.S. where the bathroom was down the hall, but they do it in England and think it's wonderfully quaint.
 The key to a happy visit to Chicago is to approach it in just that spirit.
 Do you disdain to ride the el because it's noisy, rickety, and slow?
 Then look at it through the eyes of the Milan-based design magazine Abitare, which described it in 1987 as a "remarkable anachronism" with "an adventurous personality that awakens in us intimate childhood memories related to notions of urban exploration and discovery."